okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

       **Sign-out redirect URIs** &mdash; <StackSelector snippet="signoutredirecturi" noSelector inline />

    * In the **Assignments** section, select **Allow everyone in your organization to access**.
 This assigns all Users in the Everyone Group to the app.
 You must assign the app to either the Everyone Group or a custom Group that you create so that profile enrollment functions correctly.
 5. On the new Application page, click the "Copy to clipboard" icon to copy the <StackSelector snippet="clientidsd" noSelector inline />.
-Store this information temporarly for use when you <StackSelector snippet="configfile" noSelector inline /> in the next section.
+Store this information temporarily for use when you <StackSelector snippet="configfile" noSelector inline /> in the next section.

 <StackSelector snippet="corsissuer" noSelector />